NFT Cost Basis and Disposal Tracking: Every NFT Is Its Own Lot (2026)

 Collectible rules are jurisdiction-specific

-Some jurisdictions apply collectible-specific rates/rules to certain NFTs; others treat them as other crypto-assets; some distinguish creators from collectors.
+Some jurisdictions apply collectible-specific rates or rules to certain NFTs; others treat them as other crypto-assets; some distinguish creators from collectors.
 This must not be assumed either way.
 The per-item mechanics are the tracking layer; whether a collectible regime, ordinary capital-gains treatment, or something else applies is an adviser-confirmed question for the specific jurisdiction (see also NFT accounting for companies for the corporate-accounting contrast).

 Practical guidance

-- Build basis per item — mint/purchase + attributable gas + fees (documented policy).
+- Build basis per item: mint or purchase price plus attributable gas and fees (documented policy).

-- Compute disposals per item — proceeds net of fees/royalty minus that item's basis.
+- Compute disposals per item: proceeds net of fees and royalty minus that item's basis.

-- Capture the actual royalty from the transaction; treat it as an explicit component.
+- Capture the actual royalty from the transaction and treat it as an explicit component.

-- Confirm collectible/jurisdiction treatment — do not assume a regime.
+- Confirm collectible and jurisdiction treatment; do not assume a regime.

 - Keep receipt and disposal as separate events on the same item, with an audit trail.

-Wag3s Folio tracks each NFT as its own lot, builds per-item basis from mint/purchase price plus attributable gas and fees, captures the actual royalty paid on disposal, keeps receipt and sale as separate events, and surfaces the data for the jurisdiction-specific (including collectible) tax characterisation.
+Wag3s Folio tracks each NFT as its own lot, builds per-item basis from mint or purchase price plus attributable gas and fees, captures the actual royalty paid on disposal, keeps receipt and sale as separate events, and surfaces the result for the jurisdiction-specific (including collectible) tax characterisation.
 See the Folio product page.

 Further reading